On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Smoothness Properties of the Energy Spectral Data

-\begin{proof} The proof consists in the verification of the different properties of the symbol and the phase function.
-For the details see the Appendix. \end{proof}
+\begin{proof} The proof consists in the verification of the different properties of the symbol and the phase function and is straightforward, the details are deferred to \cref{pro:ThmL1}. \end{proof}

-Given that $\mathcal{L}_1$ is an FIO, it remains to show the mapping property on a Sobolev space scale.
-For this, we first prove a Lemma which relates the main condition of \cref{lem:sobolevMappingFIO}, namely the linear independence of $\nabla_x \phi, \partial_{\theta}\nabla_x \phi$, to an equivalent condition on the measure geometry.
+Given that $\mathcal{L}_1$ is an FIO, it remains to check the necessary properties of the phase for the Sobolev mapping property.
+For this, we first prove a Lemma which relates the main condition of \Cref{lem:sobolevMappingFIO}, namely the linear independence of $\nabla_x \phi, \partial_{\theta}\nabla_x \phi$, to an equivalent condition on the measure geometry.